Abhinav271828/AAD-Project_2020114001/DP/EditDist/README.md

 ```
 which shows that the edit distance is in fact 6.

-Of the latter two, the second implementation is more efficient (see the Explanation section).
+Of the latter two, the second implementation is expected to be more efficient (see the Explanation section).

 ## Running
 To run one of the functions, uncomment (remove the two hyphens and the space preceding) the corresponding line in the `main` function, save the file, and recompile.
 When running, pass the strings as command-line arguments.